 Effective target setting and data management is an essential enabler on the journey to becoming a sustainable networks business.
 Our Business Carbon Footprint data undergoes annual Planet MarkTM sustainability certification.
-This enables us to improve how we collect and manage data to reduce impact year on year.
+This enables us to improve how we collect and manage data ensuring accurate data and ongoing carbon emissions reductions year on year.

 We continue to work with suppliers and contractors to improve the collection and management of data on carbon and from waste and resource streams.
-This data lets us identify and overcome obstacles to achieving our targets for carbon and effective waste reduction, re-use and recycling.
+This data lets us identify and overcome obstacles to achieving our targets for carbon and effective waste reduction, re-use and recycling as well as tracking progress to our targets.